-The Solent area now has a new Growth Plan entitled ‘Transforming Solent: Solent Strategic Economic Plan 2014-2020’.
-This ambitious plan builds on the areas’ strengths, harnesses the drivers for growth and addresses the barriers, which if not addressed, could hinder growth in the Solent region.
+The Solent area has a growth plan ‘Transforming Solent: Growth Strategy’.
+This ambitious plan builds on the areas’ strengths, harnesses the drivers for growth and addresses the barriers – which if not addressed, could hinder growth in the Solent region.
 An executive summary of the report is also available; Transforming Solent: Executive summary.’
-The new investment strategy brings together:

-A key objective identified in the Solent Local Growth Plan is to unlock critical employment sites and enable new housing to support a growing workforce.
-The Plan identifies 24,000 new homes as a target by 2020.
-The current South Hampshire Strategy adopted in October 2012, provides a framework to inform and support the preparation of statutory local plans which will assist the Solent area to plan for housing in a concerted manner.
-Further to the publication of the new ‘South Hampshire Strategic Housing Market Assessment’ published in January 2014; preparation to review the current South Hampshire Strategy to 2036 is underway which will bring the evidence base in the SHMA with a range of other factors to consider what development should be planned beyond 2026 to support the anticipated level of growth in the PUSH area.
+A key objective identified in the Solent Strategy is unlocking critical employment sites and enable new housing to support a growing workforce.
+The South Hampshire Strategy adopted in October 2012, provides a framework to inform and support the preparation of statutory local plans which will assist the Solent area to plan for housing in a concerted manner.
+Further to the publication of the new ‘South Hampshire Strategic Housing Market Assessment’ published in January 2014; preparation to review the current South Hampshire Strategy to 2036 is underway which will bring the evidence base in the SHMA with a range of other factors to consider what development should be planned beyond 2026 to support the anticipated level of growth in the PfSH area.